--Winter session: January 5–March 17, Al Oerter Recreation Center
+Winter session: January–March, Al Oerter Recreation Center (Exact dates TBD)

--Spring session: April 6–June 8, Al Oerter Recreational Center
+Spring session: April–June, Al Oerter Recreational Center (Exact dates TBD)

 - Events: Rising New York Road Runners provides youth wheelchair athletes entry to our free youth races, including those listed below, allowing participants to put the skills learned in training sessions to the test in a competitive atmosphere:

 -Rising New York Road Runners at the New Balance 5th Ave Mile (September 8, 2019)

 -TCS Run with Champions (November 1, 2019)

 -Rising New York Road Runners at the United Airlines NYC Half (March 2020)